spacemangames55555/Rumblejam/docs/GDD.md

 Rumblejam is a browser-based co-op action RPG for up to 8 players, played from a link and a room code.
 Players are monster slayers working through the mythologies of the real world — a swamp, an Egyptian necropolis, a Russian tundra, a Celtic grassland — hunting the creatures, spirits, and old gods native to each region.

 Combat is twin-stick movement and positioning.
-Players do not aim or fire.
-Every ability triggers automatically from a condition the player controls through **where they stand and how they move**.
-The build decides what the player's movement means.
+Players do not fire manually.
+Every ability triggers automatically from a condition the player controls through **where they stand and how they move**, and directs itself by a **selection rule the player chooses when building**.
+The build decides both what the player's movement means and what their damage lands on.

 ### 1.1 Design pillars